-Four young women are out to change the STEM landscape with a little help from WE.
+Together, these four young women are changing the STEM landscape with a little help from WE.

 By Jesse Mintz

 Sal Sabila loves numbers.
-Her early childhood memories are of afternoons spent sitting with her father, practising arithmetic problems like they were puzzles.
+Her early childhood memories are of afternoons spent sitting with her father, practicing arithmetic problems like they were puzzles.
 Years later, she speaks in math.

 But for many bright young women, full of ambition in the sciences, subtract support and mentorship and what are you left with?
 “It’s hard to equal much,” says the first-year University of Toronto student with an exasperated laugh.